HokAI — Find the Right AI Tool

 Workflow and automation — Connectors that move data and trigger AI.
 Zapier, Make, n8n.
 They tie your AI tools to the rest of your systems.

 Infrastructure — Where models run.
 Cloud APIs, self-hosted, or hybrid.
-Usually invisible to end users but critical for cost and compliance.
+Usually invisible to end users but important for cost and compliance.

 Why Thinking in Stacks Matters